MehSalhi/ARN-Labos/ARN-Labo03_Mbayo_Salhi_Report.md

 ![Exploring the number of neurons](figures/ARN-L3-ExploringNeuron-Men-Women.png)

 ## Description of the final model and performance evaluation
-Our final model used the tanh validation function, used a learning rate of 0.0009, a momentum of 0.9, 2 hidden neurons, one output neuron, an epoch number of 100 and a threshold at 0.0.
+Our final model used the following hyper-parameters:

+- tanh activation function
+- learning rate of 0.0009
+- momentum of 0.9
+- 2 hidden neurons
+- one output neuron
+- number of epochs:  of 100
+- threshold at 0.0.

+Results :

+- MSE on train set : 0.059
-We got a MSE training of 0.059 and an MSE test of 0.178.
+- MSE on test set : 0.178.

 Our confusion matrix was

 [34.
 2.]